iliyaorno/GMDEditor_mirror/README.md

 # GMDEditor
-A program that makes geometry dash videos automatycly
+A program that makes geometry dash videos automaticaly This is redesigned version of program